snapcrafters/bridge-designer/README.md

 ## Reusing this snap

-This snap is built using the [sommelier-core](https://github.com/snapcrafters/sommelier-core) script.
-This script helps you create snaps for Windows applications.
-Feel free to snap your favorite Windows application using this as a source.
+You can use this snap as a reference for creating snaps of other Windows applications.
+See the [sommelier-core](https://github.com/snapcrafters/sommelier-core) repo for more information on how to snap a Windows application.

+If you have any questions about creating snaps of Windows applications then [post in the Snapcraft forum](https://forum.snapcraft.io).

 ## License